 It is normally expected that you should tip your ghillie at the end of your fishing.

 What is involved in a day's fishing?

-When you arrive at the beat, the rods meet up, usually at the main hut at around 9am.
-If there is a ghillie he will help you set up your tackle and select a suitable fly.
+When you arrive at the beat, the ghillie will meet you, usually at the main hut at around 9am and help you set up your tackle and select a suitable fly.
 He will then show you where to start fishing and where to go for the rest of the morning.
 You will be expected to stop fishing for an hour at lunchtime, usually about 1pm, so please remember to take your own lunch!.
 He will then organise your afternoon session, often on a different part of the beat.
 At the end of the day, usually about 5pm, you meet again to tell him about any fish you may have caught and to find out how any other rods have got on.

 I don't have any fishing tackle - what should I do?

 Sometimes beats can lend you some items of tackle, however, you should not always rely on this.
 The best thing is to hire the appropriate equipment from a local tackle shop - these are listed on each river's 'Tackle advice' page.
 Tell the shop's proprietor where and when you are fishing and they will provide suitable equipment for you.
 The main problem will be how to pick up and return things before and after your fishing.
 Some shops may be able to deliver to your hotel for an extra charge.

 What happens if the river floods or I have to cancel my fishing?

 In line with general Scottish fishing practice, there are no refunds if the river floods.
 You still have the right to fish, although your ghillie may advise you that it is not worthwhile exercising this right.
 If he considers that it is not safe, he is entitled to refuse to take you out in a boat or to wade with you.
 Otherwise he is available to help as needed and will do his best to help get round the adverse conditions.